mavryk-network/flexmasa/src/doc/mini-net.md

 contract at `PATH`.

 There are two additional options that can be used with the smart rollup.
-With `--smart-rollup-start-level LEVEL` MavBox will wait until `LEVEL` to originate the rollup.
-The default is level 5. `--smart-rollup-node-mode MODE` will set the [mode](https://protocol.mavryk.org/alpha/smart_rollups.html#deploying-a-rollup-node) of the smart-rollup-node initialized by MavBox.
+With `--smart-rollup-start-level LEVEL` Mavbox will wait until `LEVEL` to originate the rollup.
+The default is level 5. `--smart-rollup-node-mode MODE` will set the [mode](https://protocol.mavryk.org/alpha/smart_rollups.html#deploying-a-rollup-node) of the smart-rollup-node initialized by Mavbox.

-Once the rollup is originated, MavBox will display the rollup address and rpc_port for the rollup node.
+Once the rollup is originated, Mavbox will display the rollup address and rpc_port for the rollup node.
 This information can also be found in the rollup node's data directory at `.../data-dir/config.json`.